 The LISTO project builds on evidence-based best strategies for effective professional development and coaching to help teachers improve their content area instruction.
 LISTO is a validation study of a previous project-Project Middle School Science (MSSELL)-developed by researchers at Texas A&M University (Tong et al., 2014; Lara-Alecio et al., 2012).
 Project MSSELL was a literacy-infused science instructional and curricular innovation for fifth- and sixth-grade students that was funded by the National Science Foundation.
-Researchers at Texas A&M evaluated effects of the MSSELL program and found promising evidence of program efficacy in increasing students' likelihood of passing formative benchmark science tests and low- and high-stakes reading assessments (Lara-Alecio et al., 2012).
+Researchers at Texas A&M evaluated effects of the MSSELL program and found promising evidence of program efficacy in increasing MSSELL program but is implemented in contexts that allow researchers to validate previous findings in new school contexts, including in rural and low-income schools.